-How to Reference, Reprint, Adopt, Translate, Request Permission for Use, or Participate in Revisions of IEEE Standards
+How to Reference and Request Permission to Use, Adopt or Translate IEEE Standards

 IEEE is a focal point for various technologies and is willing to share its expertise with standards developers worldwide.
 IEEE owns the copyright of draft and approved IEEE standards, but there are several ways for organizations to use IEEE standards:

-- Requesting permission for use of IEEE standards
+3. Requesting permission for use of approved IEEE standards

-Notify IEEE for any request to reproduce material, such as text, tables, graphs, and figures, from an IEEE standard.
+Notify IEEE SA for any request to use material, such as text, tables, graphs, and/or figures, from an IEEE standard.
 Depending on the amount of material to be utilized and/or the intended use of those materials, payment of royalties may be required.
-To request permission to reprint or modify information from IEEE standards, please contact the Contracts and Licensing Manager, IEEE Standards Association.
+To request permission to reprint or modify information from IEEE standards, please fill out this form.

-IEEE encourages the adoption of IEEE standards by national, regional, and international standards organizations, to promote wide application of its standards.
+IEEE encourages the adoption of its standards by national, regional, and international standards organizations.
 The right to adopt and/or translate IEEE standards is established in binding agreements or memoranda of understanding (MOUs).
 In national adoptions, IEEE generally grants exploitation rights to the adopting organizations, including the right to add country-specific changes (usually as an annex), and publish, sell, and distribute the adopted version and translation within a defined geographic area.
 Note, however, that IEEE retains the copyright on its Intellectual Property.
-Requests for adoption or translation of IEEE standards shall be forwarded to firstname.lastname@example.org.
+To request adoption or translation of IEEE standards please fill out this form.

-For more information about intellectual property rights with regard to requesting permission, reprinting or adoptions, please contact firstname.lastname@example.org.
+For more information about intellectual property rights with regard to requesting permission, reprinting or adoptions, please fill out this form.

-For information about contributions to IEEE standards, please see: http://standards.ieee.org/ipr/copyright.html
+For information about contributions to IEEE standards, please visit the Copyright for Contributions to IEEE Standards Development page.